m-e-meyer/Skriptoj/doc/clanlib.md

 Returns the name of the data file in which activity data for the current clan is stored.

+    cl_player[int] clan_members()
     cl_player[int] clan_members(int clanid)

 Returns a map of the members of the clan with the given clan ID, indexed by 0, 1, 2, ...
+With no arguments, gives a map of the members of your current clan.

     void get_clan_activity(string[string][int][string][string][int] activity,
                            int[int][string][item] stash_activity)